xtuml/bridgepoint/doc-bridgepoint/notes/8458_model_element_move_tests/8458_Model_Element_Move_Tests.dnt.md

       * Imported class reference to ModelElementMoveTests::Source::FailureCasesComponent::FailureCasesComponentPackage::InvisibleImports::InvisibleImportClass to unassigned
   * Perform undo.

-7.13 Pessimistic Locking Test - test checkout of RGOs with a Pessimistic locking RCS.
-(Uses test model [??](#??))
+7.13 Obsolete - Pessimistic Locking Test - test checkout of RGOs with a Pessimistic locking RCS.
-  * 1. Move a RTO that will cause one or more RGOs to be marked dirty
-  * 2. Result is the user should see a dialog warning them that shows them the files that will be checked out.
-The user should have the chance to cancel at this point.
+  * This test is obsolete with the fix to issue 7877 because we no longer force persistance of RGOs.

 7.14 Moving a Package (create a model from scratch)
   * 1. Create a xtUML project
   * 2. Create a package named P1 at top level